Downtown Columbus is a neighborhood where everyone should feel safe.

 Call 614-227-3788 if you’re in need of assistance.

 Phone lines are monitored 24/7/365.
-Calls received outside of service hours will be answered by Allied Security, which provides security for buildings owned by Downtown Columbus, Inc.
+Calls received outside of service hours will be rerouted for support from Allied Security.

 Ensuring proper lighting and visibility are incorporated into current and future development.